scientific-python/specs/spec-0004/index.md

 We suggest that each project have at least 2 representatives for redundancy and to ensure that the pool of administrators is sufficiently broad and representative of the underlying community.
-When considering representatives, we suggest that projects nominate individuals that do not have significant community, organizational, or employer overlap with existing representatives to ensure that we have a diverse community.

 You (as an admin) can then generate a personal access token at https://anaconda.org/[user]/settings/access.